rkhtech/newrelic-java-agent/README.md

 # Instructions for use

+The main purpose of this container is to provide the necessary JAR files nessary for running the NewRelic java agent inside an application container running Java without the need to modify the application source code.

 ### Start the container.
 (The container does not need to be running)
 ```
 docker run --name newrelic-java-agent rkhtech/newrelic-java-agent